 Three crashes snarl Waterloo region roads during evening commute

-Waterloo regional police are currently at the scene of three separate crashes in Kitchener, Cambridge and Waterloo.
+Waterloo regional police are investigating three separate crashes Monday evening in Kitchener, Cambridge and Waterloo.

 At 5:25 p.m., police tweeted about a collision on Kossuth Road near the northern boundary of Cambridge city limits.
-Police say it involved four vehicles, but no one was hurt.
+Police said four vehicles were involved but no one was hurt.

 Police tweeted about a second collision at 5:40 p.m.

-Police say a vehicle hit a hydro pole on Victoria Street North in Kitchener.
+Police said a vehicle hit a hydro pole on Victoria Street North in Kitchener.

 Minor injuries were reported in that crash.

-The road remains closed in both directions between Frederick Street and Natchez Road.
+The road was closed in both directions between Frederick Street and Natchez Road so hydro repairs could be completed.

-Police say hydro repairs are required and it’s not known when the road will reopen.

 Kitchener Top Stories